-The improvement in MJO activity with 1.5F agrees with recent studies that concluded that making parameterised convection more sensitive to environmental moisture increased sub-seasonal variability in tropical convection (e.g., Hannah and Maloney 2011; Hirons et al. 2012b; Benedict and Maloney 2013).
+The improvement in MJO activity with 1.5F agrees with recent studies, which concluded that making parametrized convection more sensitive to environmental moisture increased subseasonal variability in tropical convection (Hannah and Maloney, 2011; Hirons et al., 2012b; Benedict and Maloney, 2013).
 Increasing this sensitivity effectively delays the triggering of convection, allowing moisture anomalies to build for a longer period of time.
-In the 1.5F hindcasts, all precipitation rates were associated with anomalously wetter columns, relative to the zonal mean, than in CTL (Fig. 8).
-In GA2.0, as in other models, forcing convection to prefer more-humid environments over drier ones improves the coherence of tropical convection and prolongs the suppressed phase of the MJO, producing greater instability to the east of the active phase.
+In the 1.5F hindcasts, all precipitation rates were associated with anomalously wetter columns, relative to the zonal mean, than in CTL (Figure 8).
+In GA2.0, as in other models, forcing convection to prefer morehumid environments over drier ones improves the coherence of tropical convection and prolongs the suppressed phase of the MJO, producing greater instability to the east of the active phase.
 Along these same lines, increasing F in GA2.0 also reduces timestep variability in convection relative to CTL (not shown).
-In regions of deep convection, the lag-1 correlations of timestep precipitation are weakly negative (-0.10 to -0.30) in CTL, but are weakly positive (0.10-(0.30) in (1.5F).
-At (1.5F) the convective parameterisation is less efficient at removing instability in a timestep, which increases the probability that the parameterisation will trigger on consecutive timesteps, resulting in a smoother temporal profile of timestep precipitation.
-Combined with the results of recent studies noted above and others (e.g., Maloney and Hartmann 2001; Bechtold et al. 2008), it appears that reducing timestep variability increases subseasonal variability, at least when F is the mechanism.
+In regions of deep convection, the lag-1 correlations of time-step precipitation are weakly negative (-0.10 to -0.30) in CTL, but are weakly positive (0.10-0.30) in 1.5F.
+At 1.5F the convective parametrization is less efficient at removing instability in a time step, which increases the probability that the parametrization will trigger on consecutive time steps, resulting in a smoother temporal profile of time-step precipitation.
+Combined with the results of the recent studies noted above and others (Maloney and Hartmann, 2001; Bechtold et al., 2008), it appears that reducing time-step variability increases subseasonal variability, at least when F is the mechanism.

 Not all of the impacts of higher F are positive, however.
-In 1.5F convection terminates lower in the troposphere, by 50-100 hPa on average.
+In 1.5F, convection terminates lower in the troposphere, by 50-100 hPa on average.
 Fewer convective plumes reach the tropical tropopause.
 Reducing the mean depth of convection decreases the vertical transport of heat and momentum to upper levels, producing considerable mean cold and easterly biases near 150-200 hPa in the 1.5F-20yr integration (not shown).
-It is worth noting here than the modified Gregory and Rowntree (1990) scheme employed in GA2.0 forces plumes to detrain completely at the level of neutral buoyancy; there is no "overshooting".
+It is worth noting here than the modified Gregory and Rowntree (1990) scheme employed in GA2.0 forces plumes to detrain completely at the level of neutral buoyancy; there is no 'overshooting'.
 Despite these biases, U200 remains representative of the upper-tropospheric flow.
-To confirm this, we recomputed the 1.5F-20yr RMM indices using 300 hPa zonal winds instead of U200, projecting the data onto the same Wheeler and Hendon (2004) EOFs.
-The correlations between the two sets of RMM indices are (0.96,0.93) for (RMM1,RMM2), indicating that the reduced termination height does not influence the results in Fig. 9.
+To confirm this, we recomputed the 1.5F-20yr RMM indices using 300 hPa zonal winds instead of U200, projecting the data on to the same Wheeler and Hendon (2004) EOFs.
+The correlations between the two sets of RMM indices are (0.96,0.93) for (RMM1,RMM2), indicating that the reduced termination height does not influence the results in Figure 9.